Para Site: Migrant domestic workers project

 From July 2015 to 2016, Para Site organized a series of photography, art, education and literature programmes to engage the migrant domestic worker community.
 Collaborating with local grassroots organizations, these projects included “Room to Read”, an initiative that brought the writings of domestic workers into the wider community through reading groups, as well as photography workshops, in partnership with Lensational.

-Board of Directors
+Board of directors

 Para Site is a registered charity with the Hong Kong Inland Revenue Department.
-It is managed by a Board of Directors, co-chaired by Alan Lau Ka Ming, Mimi Chun Mei-Lor, and Jehan Pei Chung Chu.
-Other members of the board include Bonnie Chan Woo Tak Chi, Sara Wong Chi Hang, Kurt Chan Yuk Keung, Alan Y Lo, Mina Park.
+It is managed by a Board of Directors.

 Funding

 Para Site receives financial support from the Hong Kong Arts Development Council, private patrons, and an annual fundraising auction.
-It also receives grants from the Robert H. N. Ho Family Foundation and the Foundation for Arts Initiatives.
+It also receives grants from the S.H.Ho Foundation and the Foundation for Arts Initiatives.

 In 2014, it was awarded a consecutive Springboard Grant of HK$4.5 million from the Home Affairs Bureau, Art Capacity Development Funding Scheme.